datastackacademy/data-engineering-101/week_1/wk1_code_review/README.md

 A passing quiz can only miss one question.
 Resubmissions are allowed.

-Email a link to your 'DE 101 Code Review 1' GitHub repository to alma@datastack.academy by 5pm PST Saturday.
-Give the email the subject line 'DE 101 Code Review 1'.
+Email a link to your 'DE101-Code-Review-1' GitHub repository to hello@datastack.academy by 5pm PST Saturday.
+Give the email the subject line 'DE101-Code-Review-1'.